tech-fahad/mochawesome-extended/README.md

   },
 ```

-Use 'multiReport = true' for parallel test execution.
+Use 'multiReport = true' for parallel test execution (adding timestamp
+ in report file name), or change it in tests for shardTestFiles option:

+    const logReport = require('mochawesome-screenshots/logReport');

+    it('Change report name', function() {
+        logReport.setReportName(this, 'customReportName');
+    });

 Log data to report:
     const logReport = require('mochawesome-screenshots/logReport');

     it('Log build number', function() {
-        logReport(this, 'build number:' + buildNumber);
+        logReport.log(this, 'build number:' + buildNumber);
     });